 Here’s another view of my plate shelf.

-I bought this last year from Etsy. (link to seller, here.)
+I bought this last year from Etsy. (seller link, here.)

-I’ve collected many of mine that cost under $5.00.
+I’ve collected many of my ironstone pieces for under $5.00.

-Like the cups hanging on the hooks of the plate shelf.
+Like the teacups hanging on the hooks at the bottom of the plate shelf.

-I bought those for $1.99 each.
-AND it included the saucer.
+I bought each one for $1.99, which included the saucer.

-For tips how to find vintage things at a thrift store, go here.
+For tips on finding vintage things at a thrift store, go here.

-I hope these ideas inspired you to mix things up this Christmas season.
+I hope these ideas inspired you to incorporate ironstone into your Christmas decor this year.